larus-breeze/sw_sensor/README.md

 - Flash the *.ino file below ESP32_Firmware with arduino studio and the esp32 usb connector

 ## Prepare an sd-card with configuration files
-- put a sensor_config.txt file (example in Configuration_files) TODO: describe how to configure the sensor parameters in the sensor_config.txt file
+- put a sensor_config.txt file (example in Configuration_files) in the sd cards root directory.
+Adjust nick, roll, yaw in degree according to the sensors mounting orientation.
+All angles set to 0 (default) means an orientation so that the pilot can see the LEDs and USB connectors and Rj45 connectors and tubes are in flight direction.
+It is adwised to check the configured orientation by observing the heading, roll and nick angle using an ahrs display.
+Initially a not so correct heading is acceptable as the magnetic calibration algorithm needs some time in the air to find the calibration parameters.
+A 30 minutes flight with some right and left turns should be sufficient.
-- put an empty "enable.logger" file on the sd card to enable logging the measurement data with 100Hz
+- Create a directory with the name "logger" to enable logging of all measurement data with 100Hz
-- TODO: describe the features by putting empty sensor.readings and magnetic.calibration files on the sd-card.
+- Create a directory with the name "magnetic" to enable the logging of magnetic calibration events.
+There should be a few of these events initially are installing the sensor.

+### Additional developer option:
+- Put an empty file with the name: "sensor.readings" in order to switch the serial output format from Larus NMEA syntax to pure sensor raw data values.
+- Additionally put an empty file with the name "magnetic.calibration" onto the sd-card in order to start a magnetic ground calibration.
+This is a development feature and not required, nor advised for normal operation.